justoneplanet/protobuf-objc/README.md

 [g-protobuf]: http://code.google.com/p/protobuf/

 ## Project Overview

 This project contains two components:

-- Protocol Buffer compiler plugin (protoc-gen-objc), that will allow (protoc) to generate the specialized Objective-C classes necessary to both read and write instances of the messages.
+- Protocol Buffer compiler plugin (protoc-gen-objc), that will allow (protoc) to generate Objective-C data model classes from ".proto" definitions and, optionally, the specialized code necessary to both read and write instances of the equivalent protocol buffer messages.
-- Protocol Buffer static library, written in Objective-C that you link into any project that you want protobuf support for.
+- Runtime static library, written in Objective-C that you link into your project to enable protobuf support for the generated data model.

 The (protoc-gen-objc) compiler plugin supports almost all the features of the protobuf 2 language.
 Once installed, (protoc) will be able to generate Objective-C classes when the `--objc_out` parameter is used to process a .proto file.
-These classes, along with the supplied static library, will then allow your code to read and write protobuf instances simply and in a typesafe manner.
+These classes, along with the supplied static library, will then allow your code to read and write protobuf instances simply and in a cocoa manner.

 ## Features of this Fork

 - Produces modern, ARC enabled, Objective-C code
 - Supports the latest version of google protocol buffers and most language features
-- Uses NSArrays for arrays of object types (PBArray for value types)
+- Uses the latest compiler infrastructure supplied by the google protocol buffers project
 - `imports` and `global_scope` insertion points for plugins [@gregschlom][gregschlom]